Baffle offers a "no code" and "low code" approach to de-identifying, tokenizing

 At Baffle, we believe there’s a simpler way to achieve data-centric protection at the field or record level without all of this overhead.
-Baffle’s Advanced Data Protection provides a “no code” method for enabling application level encryption using AES encryption.
+Baffle’s Data Protection Services provides a “no code” method for enabling application level encryption using AES encryption.
 Baffle’s solution provides no code approaches for the following:

 - Field Level Database Encryption

 - Data-Centric File Protection